waterbycounty

 What's happening with rivers in Wells County right now?

-Wells County's primary USGS streamgage on the WABASH RIVER is currently reading 235 cubic feet per second — 56% of the long-term mean of 416.49 cfs.
+Wells County's primary USGS streamgage on the WABASH RIVER has a pipeline snapshot of 235 cubic feet per second — 56% of the long-term mean of 416.49 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Wells County water compare to the Indiana average?